 - May make chewing motions with their mouth

 I have read a lot of articles that suggest starting weaning early if your baby has reflux.
 If you are concerned about your baby’s weight gain and are considering early weaning then you should discuss this with a paediatrician.
-My baby has very slow weight gain, her reflux is severe and we later found out she has also has a milk allergy.
-With advice from the health visitor and GP I decided against early weaning because I have didn’t want to risk her developing other food allergies.
-With a lot of patience and perseverance she did begin to gain weight with breast milk, hypoallergenic formula and medication.
+My baby has very slow weight gain, her reflux is severe and we later found out she has also had a milk allergy.
+With advice from the health visitor and GP, I decided against early weaning because I have didn’t want to risk her developing other food allergies.
+With a lot of patience and perseverance, she did begin to gain weight with breast milk, hypoallergenic formula, and medication.

 Purée Vs Baby Led Weaning/Feeding